Zipcoder/reveal-slides.tcus/md/tc-agile-legos.md

 -
 # Production Metrics
 * Establish convention for measuring productivity.
-* Typically the task-effort and task-completion is used to derive this information.
+* `Velocity` is a measure of the amount of work a team can tackle during a single sprint.
+	* is the key metric in Scrum.
+	* is calculated at the end of the sprint by totaling the points for all fully completed User Stories.

 -
 # Continuous Improvements
 * Sprints should yield progressively more productive results
 * With each Sprint, a team further establishes a `velocity` which allows them to better estimate and execute their commitments.
-* `Velocity` is a measure of the amount of work a team can tackle during a single sprint.
-	* the key metric in Scrum.
-	* calculated at the end of the sprint by totaling the points for all fully completed User Stories.